peterhoward42/qt-layout-gen/docs/reference_manual-2.md

 This example creates a QWidget (which it calls *my_page*), and then sets its layout to be a *QHBoxLayout*.
 Then it populates that layout with three items, which it calls *left*, *middle*, and *right_btn*.
-The item called *left* is specified as  QGroupBox, and it will get the text *Fruits* - by calling *setTitle()* on it.
+The item called *left* is specified as  QGroupBox, and will have its title set to *Fruits* - by calling *setTitle()* on it.
 The first item called *label1* will get the text *Apple*, by calling *setText()* on it.